xy-241/CS-Notes/content/Networking MISC/REST API.md

 ### REpresentational
 - Represent *resources* in a way([[URI]]) for clients to consume
 ### State Transfer
-- This architecture is [[Network Protocol#Stateless Network Protocol]] so a *state* is required to be exchanged for client-server to have a continous communication
+- This architecture is [[Network Protocol#Stateless Network Protocol]] so a *state* is required to be exchanged for client-server to have a continuous communication

 ## 6 Rules
 ---